ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/debugging_with_mte_on_pixel8/how-to-2.md

 This association is implemented in the `activity_main.xml` file.

-To see this file, expand the content of the *res* folder in the project view and next the *layout* folder.
-Double click on the file to open it.
+To see this file, expand the content of the *res* folder in the **project** view and next the *layout* folder.
+Double-click on the file to open it.
 You can visualize this file in code and design modes.

 Explore the code and see the implementation of each button.
 For example, the implementation of the button associated with the function listed above looks like: